-On 6 August 1945, an atomic bomb nicknamed 'Little Boy' was dropped on the city of Hiroshima (see Source 6.53).
-Hiroshima was chosen because it was a large, urban, industrial city that also served as a military storage area and an assembly point for troops.
-No one knew how much damage the bomb would do, so Hiroshima was one of the few major cities not targeted by the American firebombing campaign.
-In that way the damage caused by the bomb could be more easily observed.
+The bomb's impact on Nagasaki was just as On 6 August 1945, an atomic bomb nicknamed devastating as it was on Hiroshima.
+Between 40000 and 'Little Boy' was dropped on the city of Hiroshima (see 75000 people were killed by the immediate effects of Source 3).
+Hiroshima was chosen because it was a large, the bomb, and a further 74000 were injured.
+By the end urban, industrial city that also served as a military of 1945, at least 80000 were dead because of the bomb's storage area and an assembly point for troops.
+No long-term effects.

-Source 6.53 'Little Boy'

-- the atomic bomb that

-destroyed almost 70 per cent

-of Hiroshima in August 1945
+Source 3 'Little Boy' - the atomic bomb that destroyed almost 70 per cent of Hiroshima in August 1945 keyconcept: empathy